kovzanok/ecommerce-app/README.md

 The application is powered by CommerceTools, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands to create unique and engaging digital commerce experiences.

 # Technology stack
-- eCommerceTools
+- CommerceTools API
-- Vite
+- CommerceTools SDK
 - React
 - TypeScript
+- Redux Toolkit
 - ESLint
 - Prettier
 - Husky
+- Vitest
-- Jest
+- React testing library
 - Lint-staged
+- Vite

 # Scripts available in the project:
 - ## "dev": "vite"